Rojas returns after being sidelined by Marlins' outbreak - WHIZ News

 Partly because of the outbreak, the Marlins have made 71 roster moves since the season began July 24, and another flurry is coming.
 Right-hander Sixto Sánchez, the team’s top prospect, and outfield prospect Jesús Sánchez are expected to be called up to make their major league debuts this weekend.

-Many of the other players on the injured list will likely be back soon as well — a welcome development for a team that lost its fifth game in a row Wednesday.
+Many of the other players on the injured list will likely be back soon as well — a welcome development for a team that has lost five games in a row.
 The players have been working out at the team’s spring training site in Jupiter, Florida.

+One of them was opening day starter Sandy Alcantara, who threw 50 pitches in a simulated game Thursday.
+He could return during the Marlins’ upcoming trip.

 “We’re going to need our guys back,” manager Don Mattingly said.
 “Teams are too talented to think you’re going to just throw stuff together and be a playoff team.
 We’re going to need them back, and then were going to have to perform.”

+Rojas was in the lineup for Thursday’s game against the New York Mets, but it was postponed when two people in the Mets organization tested positive for COVID-19.
+The Marlins were still scheduled to play a weekend series at Washington beginning Friday.

-Following the outbreak, which stranded the team in isolation in Philadelphia for a week, the Marlins surged into first place in the NL East helped by replacement players.
+Following the Marlins’ outbreak last month, which stranded the team in isolation in Philadelphia for a week, they surged into first place in the NL East helped by replacement players.

 “It was amazing and so fun to watch, seeing the guys grind out and knowing what they were going through after a week in a hotel room in Philadelphia,” Rojas said.
 “The question of whether I’m ready to play doesn’t matter after what these guys showed.
 They literally rolled out of bed and won.”